Harry Crosby: Early life

 Crosby (born Henry Sturgis Crosby — his parents Stephen Van Rensslaer Crosby and Henrietta Marion Grew later changed his middle name to Grew) was born in Boston's exclusive Back Bay neighborhood.
 He was the product of generations of blue-blood English and Dutch American families, descended from the Van Rensselaers, Schuylers, Morgans, and Grews.
 His uncle was J. Pierpont Morgan Jr., one of the richest men in America at that time.
 His father's mother was the great-granddaughter of Peggy Schuyler, sister-in-law of Alexander Hamilton.
 Also among Harry's ancestors were Revolutionary War General Philip Schuyler, and William Floyd, a signer of the Declaration of Independence.

 He had one sister, Katherine Schuyler Crosby, nicknamed Kitsa, who was born in 1901.
 They moved shortly after his birth to an estate that had, among other things, a dance floor that could accommodate 150 people.
 His mother instilled in him a love for poetry.
-He would toss water bombs off the upper stories of the house onto unsuspecting guests.
+He tossed water bombs off the upper stories of the house onto unsuspecting guests.
 The family spent its summers on the North Shore of Massachusetts at a second home in Manchester, about 25 mi from Boston.
 His religious, affectionate mother loved nature and was one of the founders of the Garden Club of America.
 His father, a banker, relived his days as a college football star through his Ivy League and Boston society connections.

 As a child, he attended the exclusive Noble and Greenough School.
 In 1913, when he was 14 years old, his parents decided it was time to send him to the leading Massachusetts prep school, St. Mark's, from which he graduated in 1917.